๐Ÿฆ Cell Biology

 Why This Matters

-Stem cells sit at the intersection of some of the most important concepts you'll encounter in cell biology: cell differentiation, potency hierarchies, and cellular reprogramming.
-When you're tested on this material, you're not just being asked to name stem cell types—you're being evaluated on whether you understand how cells maintain plasticity, what limits their developmental potential, and why certain stem cells are better suited for specific therapeutic applications.
+Stem cells sit at the intersection of some of the most important concepts in cell biology: cell differentiation, potency hierarchies, and cellular reprogramming.
+When you're tested on this material, you're not just being asked to name stem cell types.
+You're being evaluated on whether you understand how cells maintain plasticity, what limits their developmental potential, and why certain stem cells are better suited for specific therapeutic applications.

-The key framework here is potency—the range of cell types a stem cell can become.
+The key framework is potency, which refers to the range of cell types a stem cell can become.
 From totipotent to unipotent, this spectrum determines everything from embryonic development to tissue repair to cancer progression.
-As you study, don't just memorize where each stem cell type is found; know what level of potency it has, what mechanisms control its differentiation, and why that matters for both normal physiology and medical applications.
+As you study, don't just memorize where each stem cell type is found.
+Know what level of potency it has, what mechanisms control its differentiation, and why that matters for both normal physiology and medical applications.

 Pluripotent Stem Cells: Maximum Flexibility

 Pluripotent stem cells can differentiate into virtually any cell type derived from the three germ layers (ectoderm, mesoderm, and endoderm), making them the gold standard for regenerative medicine research.
-Their defining feature is the expression of key transcription factors—Oct4, Sox2, and Nanog—that maintain this undifferentiated state.
+Their defining feature is the expression of key transcription factors, particularly Oct4, Sox2, and Nanog, that maintain the undifferentiated state by activating self-renewal genes and repressing differentiation genes.

 Embryonic Stem Cells (ESCs)